Getting Started

 Error message header customizations

-Before a message is moved to the error queue it is possible to inspect and modify its headers including error forwarding headers.
+Before a message is moved to the error queue, it is possible to inspect and modify the error forwarding headers.

 The following snippet shows how to configure header customizations and perform header value modification.